KillMonga130/AI-agent-aws/docs/AMPLIFY.md

 ```
 https://main.<id>.amplifyapp.com/?endpoint=https%3A%2F%2Faaabp3bu9h.execute-api.us-east-1.amazonaws.com%2FProd
 ```

+## Password protect the site (optional)
+If you want a judge-only preview or to keep the demo private:

+1) In Amplify Console → your app → App settings → Access control (or Hosting → Access control)
+2) Enable "Password protect"
+3) Set a username and password (basic auth)
+4) Save.
+Amplify will apply protection almost immediately

+Share the Amplify URL and credentials with reviewers.
+You can disable protection after judging.

 ## Notes
 - The Bedrock Agent API may be blocked at the account level.
 The demo uses mock data by default and gracefully falls back to it when the API isn’t reachable.